aai-institute/pyDVL/docs/30-data-valuation.rst

   pyDVL offers a dedicated :func:`function composition
   <pydvl.utils.types.compose_score>` for scorer functions which can be used to
   squash a score.
-The following is defined in module :mod:`~pydvl.utils.numeric`:
+The following is defined in module :mod:`~pydvl.utils.scorer`:

   .. code-block:: python